 You can use the Ratko method to format and organise work.
 The method allows you to reorganise tasks in your work community.
 You’ll break down the work tasks of everyone involved.
 From the tasks that fall outside your employees’ core competence and ones they are used to performing alongside their own core tasks, you’ll create a completely new set of tasks.
 You can formulate this new set of tasks in a way that for example matches the work ability of an employee with partial work ability.

 You can use the Ratko method for new hires and existing employees.
-You can also get expert help in implementing the method.
+If necessary, you can get help with implementing the method from the Ratko expert service or the user training for the Ratko method.

 The target working environment is one which values equality and approachability and which feels comfortable for all your employees.

 If an employee’s functional ability is impaired due to injury or illness, they can be supported with assistive devices, for example.
 Introducing the use of such devices is a personalised part of the rehabilitation or treatment process.
 Primary health care can provide your employee with the most common aids that support mobility, daily activities and sensory functions.
-A number of actors are involved in arranging the use of these aids, however, and each of these has different responsibilities.
+A number of actors are involved in arranging the use of these aids, each of them being responsible for specific areas.

 If your employee needs interpretation due to hearing loss or a sight or speech disability and they live in Finland and have access to some method of communication, they can use Kela’s interpreter service for the disabled.